Laser Excitation of Muonic 1S Hydrogen Hyperfine Transition: Effects of Multi-pass Cell Interference: Monte-Carlo implementation

+It is important to note that the Bloch equations in Eqs.~\eqref{eq:bloch_equations} assume that the third state, described by $\rho_{33}$, is a dark state.
+This is because, after collisional de-excitation, the muonic hydrogen atom is Doppler-shifted out of resonance due to the acquired kinetic energy.
+At our target conditions, the subsequent thermalization occurs on the 1~$\mu$s timescale, as shown in \cite{Nuber2023}.
+Hence, a direct link between $\rho_{33}$ and $\rho_{11}$ can be safely neglected in this study.

-\section{Monte-Carlo Implementation}
+\section{Monte-Carlo implementation}

 We repeatedly numerically integrated the optical Bloch equations to obtain $(\rho_{33})_k$ for stochastically generated electric fields $\mathcal{E}_k$.
+The integration is performed beyond the duration of the laser pulse to allow the muonic hydrogen in the triplet state to collisionally relax to the ground state, as it occurs in the actual experiment.

 These simulations were then performed for a range of laser and multi-pass cell parameters ($\tau, \,D, \, R, \, \overline{\mathcal{F}}$ and $ \, \Delta \omega$), in order to study their influence on the additional saturation effects we aim to quantify.

 Practically, a dimensionless electric field $\mathcal{E}_k$, including interference effects according to Eq.~\ref{eq:field}, is constructed by generating $N$ random phases $\phi_{k,n}$:

 The number $N$, representing the total number of reflections of the laser pulse considered in the numerical implementation, is chosen such that the amplitude of the last reflected pulse is 1\% of the initial pulse amplitude.
 This condition gives $N = \ln(0.01)/ \ln(\sqrt{R}) $.
 No significant variations of the results were observed for larger values of $N$.
 Therefore, to save computation time in the systematic evaluation of the interference effect, we adopted this choice.
 Note that, unlike in Eq.~\ref{eq:field}, the normalized electric field $\mathcal{E}_k$ in Eq.~\ref{eq:dimensionless_field} does not contain the oscillatory term $e^{i\omega t}$, since this factor is already included in each $e^{i \Delta \omega t}$ term of the Bloch equations given in Eqs.~\ref{eq:bloch_equations}.